 To date, TikTok has experimented with allowing users to add e-commerce links to their bios, launched “Shop Now” buttons for brands’ video ads, and introduced the “Hashtag Challenge Plus” e-commerce feature which allows users to shop for products associated with a sponsored hashtag.

-But TikTok’s biggest foray into social shopping was just recently announced.
+But TikTok’s biggest foray into social shopping was just recently announced (more on that later).

 TikTok Officially Moves Into the Social Commerce Space with New Shopify Deal

 In late October, TikTok announced a first-of-its-kind partnership with the e-commerce platform, Shopify.
 According to Satish Kanwar, Vice President of Product at Shopify, the partnership is aimed to make it easier for Shopify’s over 1 million merchants to reach TikTok’s younger audience and drive sales.

 “TikTok is one of the world’s fastest-growing entertainment platforms with over 100 million highly engaged users in the U.S. alone,” Kanwar said in an interview with TechCrunch.

 “The TikTok channel means Shopify merchants — even those without a strong TikTok following of their own yet — can connect with these new audiences using content that feels authentic and genuine to the TikTok experience.”